Tamás Priskin

-Tamás Priskin ([ˈpriʃkin ˈtɒmaːʃ]; born 27 September 1986) is a Hungarian professional footballer who plays for Győri ETO FC as a striker.
+Tamás Priskin ([ˈpriʃkin ˈtɒmaːʃ]; born 27 September 1986) is a Hungarian former professional footballer who played as a striker.

 He spent most of his career in England, with Watford and Ipswich Town.
 His first season on arrival in 2006 was in the Premier League, and he spent the remainder in the Championship.
 Since his release from Ipswich in January 2012, Priskin has played in brief stints in Russia, Austria, Israel, Hungary and Slovakia.

 A full international since 2005, Priskin has 63 caps and 17 international goals for Hungary.

 Early life

 Priskin was born in Komárno in Czechoslovakia to ethnic Hungarian parents.
 He joined the youth club of Győri ETO FC when he was 15 years old and received Hungarian citizenship in 2005 in addition to his Slovak passport.
 He is the elder brother of Győri ETO FC striker Imre Vankó.

 Club career

 Győr

 Priskin made his debut for Győri ETO FC in the first Hungarian League on 23 April 2003 at the age of 16 years and 7 months.
 On 9 August 2006 he completed a move to Premier League club Watford on a four-year deal after impressing during a trial period, for an undisclosed fee.